XSLiuLab/Immunoediting/README.md

 ----

 ## Overview

-This repository provides the analysis reports, code and data for readers who are insterest in this project and make it easier to reproduce the whole analysis procedure.
+This repository provides the analysis reports, code and data for readers who are interest in this project and make it easier to reproduce the whole analysis procedure.

 ## Contents

 * [code](./code)
   * [R](./code/R/) : R functions and scripts that do not include in the analysis report.
   * [Julia](./code/julia) : Julia scripts for simulating tumor growth, modified from Eszter [Lakatos et.al](https://www.nature.com/articles/s41588-020-0687-1)